aheyhey/order-summary-component/README.md

 - Using Flexbox and intro to CSS layout

+- CSS animations!
+  - [Yazdun](https://github.com/Yazdun)'s addition of `transition: 0.3s` to the payment button really heightened the interactive experience

 ### Continued development

-- Identifying correct font stylings
-I think I probably spent the most time fine-tuning whether a font is bolded or not, the picture seemed to change whenever I looked at it again

-- More understanding and implementation of version control I coded this component mostly just the atom editor and browser.
+- More understanding and implementation of version control
+  - I coded this component mostly just the atom editor and a browser of choice.
 When it was close to the time where I had to publicly share the code, I manually updated in Github.

   - I think I didn't feel the need to use version control because the project is so small.
 I understand the necessity of save points but looking at the terminal is still kind of intimidating and overwhelming.
 I still don't get what Homebrew is exactly - I think I've installed it??